Foam Buster – For Foaming Filaments

 $300.00 – $325.00

 Foam Buster, our best foam-fighting technology, is a blend of specialized proteins, free amino acids, and micronutrients which stimulate the floc-forming bacteria to degrade grease, emulsions, and petroleum hydrocarbon-based products and enable the bacteria to outcompete the filaments which cause foaming.
 Foaming filaments like Nocardia, Gordonia amare, and Microthrix parvicella use the fat, oil, and grease as well as their fatty acid by-products to produce a buoyant fatty cell wall.
 Foam Buster provides the naturally occurring bacteria a chance to compete.

 The Science Behind It

 Foam Buster is effective in the oxidation ditches, activated sludge plants, SBRs, extended aeration waste water treatment plants, and aerobic digestors.
 All these areas can be infiltrated by Foam-causing, F.O.G.-hungry filaments like Microthrix Parvicella, Nocardia, and Type 1863.
 Foam Buster also works well on the bulking filaments Type 021N and Type 0092.

-Foam Buster’s control of these filaments can be supported by heavy wasting programs and Qwik-Zyme L, an enzyme product that specifically attacks the fats, oil, grease, and fatty acids that filaments use for food.
+Foam Buster’s control of these filaments can be supported by heavy wasting programs and Qwik-Zyme L, a biocatalyst that specifically attacks the fats, oil, grease, and fatty acids that filaments use for food.